DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-03_what-goes-into-a-generative-design-process/01-02-03-01_anatomy-of-each-stage.md

 ## Overall process

-We can map these stages and steps together in a single diagram, this way we are able to visualize the order of each stage and their dependencies.
+We can map these stages and steps together in a single diagram, allowing us to visualize the order of each stage and their dependencies.

 <img src="../../../assets/intro/anatomy4.png" style="width:200px;"/>